 - Standard Plus Rating: $51 a month

 But while some individuals have had only one DUI, others have had multiple ones.
 If this is you, the good news is that you may still eligible for coverage.

 Life Insurance With Two DUIs

 If you have two DUIs within the past 10 years, Prudential may still cover you.
 For example, if your most recent DUI is within the last 5 years, you are eligible for a Table 5 (also known as “Table E”) rating.
 On the other hand, if your most recent DUI was in the last 10 years but is over 5 years old, you are eligible for a Table 2 or “Table B” rating.

 To see what this means for actual pricing, let’s revisit Bill, the 35 year old applying for a $500,000, 20-year term life insurance policy.

-Table E Rating: $159 a month
+- Table E Rating: $159 a month

-Table 2 Rating: $98 a month
+- Table 2 Rating: $98 a month

-What if I Am Denied?
+What if I Am Denied Life Insurance?